PackProject/Kokeshi/docs/CONTRIBUTING.md

 However, Kokeshi code is compiled with size optimizations, not speed optimizations.
 As a result, the compiler will often not inline functions unless they are one or two instructions.

-So, please only implement functions in-header **if they are a single C/C++ statement** (not including ASSERT macros, as they are stripped from a release build).
+So, please only implement functions in-header **if they are a single C/C++ statement** (`return *this` in operators does not count).
+This does not include ASSERT macros, as they are stripped from release builds.

+Don't bother implementing virtual function bodies in-header, as they will never be inlined unless the call is manually devirtualized.

-**NOTE: This restriction does not apply to templated functions, although member functions should go in a .hpp file.**
+**NOTE: These restrictions does not apply to templated functions, although templated *member functions* should go in a .hpp file (see `libkiwi/prim/kiwiVectorImpl.hpp`).**

 ### Doxygen
 Kokeshi uses Doxygen to offer a website view of the codebase.